mdornseif/appengine-toolkit2/docs/errorhandling.rst

 `Sentry <https://github.com/getsentry/sentry>`_ in the hosted variant provided by `GetSentry <https://sentry.io>`_.
 What convinced us to use that is that Armin Ronacher started working there.
 Armin created so many things we use every day so we thought sentry.io probably is great, too.
+Sentry also seems to be OpenSource in large parts so you might be able to run your own instance.
+We didn't try.

 In gaetk2 we use three levels of error reporting: `high level` in application code, `medium level` in library code and `low level` in infrastructure code.